Face Value (album): Songs

 The simple style of music on Face Value was reasoned by Collins as his fondness of Weather Report's simple melodies and for black music.
 Collins controversially included drum programming rather than just live drum instrumentation despite his reputation as a drummer.
 Collins said he wanted to experiment with different sounds and was inspired by the work of his former bandmate Peter Gabriel, who had used drum programming on his last album; Collins was part of these sessions.
 Many of the songs' arrangements were done by Collins and session arranger Thomas "Tom Tom 84" Washington.
 He incorporated Indian-styled violins, played by L. Shankar, for additional textures.

 The last recording session for Face Value was in January 1981, prior to the release of the first single, "In the Air Tonight".
 Atlantic CEO Ahmet Ertegun advised Collins to perform drums during the verses and opening of the song, whereas the album version does not feature live drumming until the bridge.

 The album features songs of different genres.
 While technically a rock and pop offering, the basis of many of the tracks lies in R&B with light funk influences, especially in "I'm Not Moving", for which Collins sang his backgrounds with a vocoder.
 "Droned" and "Hand in Hand" are progressive rock instrumentals, with the first featuring an Indian raga sound, while "Hand in Hand" features jazz elements, a black children's choir from Los Angeles humming the music, and improvisational instrumentation by Collins and the Phenix Horns.
 "The Roof Is Leaking" has Delta blues and country elements.
-"Behind the Lines" was originally recorded by Genesis on Duke album as a progressive rock number.
+"Behind the Lines" was originally recorded by Genesis on the Duke album as a progressive rock number.
 Collins worked up a horn-driven R&B/funk-inspired arrangement after speeding up the tape on the Genesis version and thinking that the sped-up version sounded like a Michael Jackson song.
-The cover of The Beatles' "Tomorrow Never Knows" includes instruments and vocals playing in reverse while Collins provided multi-layered background vocals and sparse drumming.
+The cover of the Beatles' "Tomorrow Never Knows" includes instruments and vocals playing in reverse while Collins provided multi-layered background vocals and sparse drumming.
 After the song ends, Collins can be heard quietly singing "Over the Rainbow" in reference to the recent murder of John Lennon; this final song is unlisted on most releases of the album (the original US cassette version being an exception), and marks the only time Collins used a hidden track on one of his own releases.

 Four songs Collins wrote during the Face Value sessions were ultimately omitted: "Misunderstanding" and "Please Don't Ask" which appeared in the Genesis album Duke, "How Can You Just Sit There" (which evolved into his 1984 single "Against All Odds (Take a Look at Me Now)"), and what would become "Don't Lose My Number", which would not appear until Collins' third album No Jacket Required in 1985.
-According to Collins "Don't Let Him Steal Your Heart Away" and "Why Can't It Wait 'Til Morning" (from Hello, I Must Be Going) were written during the Face Value sessions.
+According to Collins "Don't Let Him Steal Your Heart Away" and "Why Can't It Wait 'Til Morning" (from his 1982 follow-up Hello, I Must Be Going!) were written during the Face Value sessions.